-An interview with a local pediatrician was also conducted in order to gain a better understanding about how physicians educate parents on this issue and what process they follow once a child is found to be poisoned with lead.
-We offered our instructor a number of questions, he then conducted the interview with the pediatrician and reported the information back to us.
+An interview with a local pediatrician was also conducted in order to gain a better understanding about how physicians are educating parents on this issue and what process they follow once a child is found to be poisoned with lead.
+We offered our instructor a number of questions, he then conducted the interview one-on-one with the pediatrician and reported the information back to us.

 The pediatrician explained that they begin educating the parents about the dangers of lead poisoning when their child reaches their first birthday.
-The conversation rarely occurs before that time because it is unlikely that an infant would come into contact with lead due to his/her limited mobility.
+The conversation rarely occurs before that time because it is more unlikely than not that an infant would come into contact with lead.
 The risk is much higher once the child becomes more mobile and starts putting their hands in their mouths.
 Physicians also tend to avoid bringing up this issue early on because they don't want to instill fear in the parents.
-New parents especially have enough things to worry about when their child is born.
-Thus, due to the safer conditions that the child is kept in during the first year of life, physicians choose to delay the conversation until the child reach an age of one.
+New parents especially have enough things to worry about when their child is born, so due to the safer conditions that the child is kept in during the first year of life physicians choose to hold off on having the conversation until the child becomes a toddler.

-We found that there can be a potentially crucial disconnect between the Scott County Health Department and medical professionals.
+We found that there is a crucial disconnect between the Scott County Health Department and the local affiliate of one of the most prominent health care systems in the Quad City area.
 The health department strongly advocates for taking a proactive approach for tackling the lead poisoning issue.
 They have been working towards this goal recently by identifying homes that are located in high risk areas and making efforts to remove lead-based poisons from the homes before children can come into contact with them.

-Nonetheless, medical professionals seem to be taking a more reactive approach.
+The local pediatrician we spoke with, however, seems to be taking a more reactive approach.
 This is an issue that health care systems are frequently accused of, that is addressing the issue once it surfaces as opposed to taking more preventative measures to begin with.
 As it stands, physicians only intervene once a child is brought in for testing and the child has significant lead poisoning levels.
 The Scott County Health Department is working actively to be proactive and create awareness of the dangers of lead poisoning to childhood development, but this is too large a task to complete alone.
 With the combined proactive effort of both the health department and local health care systems in creating awareness, we believe that the number of childhood lead poisoning cases will significantly decrease.